SleepyLGod/EOSPredictionTest/README.md

 - 2 branchs: `cur` and `pre`
 - @lysun0 will evaluate the `pre` branch, and @SleepyLGod will evaluate the `cur` branch
+- build one's own virtual environment and install the dependencies in `requirements.txt`